emdorgan/day-planner/README.md

 * Bootstrap the basic rows & columns for the day planner
 * Make sure the boxes are input fields for the user
-* Build the updating timer function at the top of the page
 * Make functions for the boxes to change color based on time of day
 * Add a save function that saves to local storage, and retrieve that event on page load